Athergaming/chess/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## About the Project
 Simple Chess game, all the chess rules are followed, and you are able to take turns.
+This proejct is built using NextJs and Tailwind.

+## Project is free to use!